Wensum House Annexe

 Hempton, Nr Fakenham

-: Private front door into lobby with WC, kitchen with double electric grill/ovens and hob, lounge / diner with staircase to first floor.
+: Private front door into lobby with WC, kitchen with double electric grill/oven and hob, microwave, dishwasher.
+Lounge/diner with staircase to first floor.
 Additional small 'snug' perfect for children to play in.

-Street parking on no through road at the back of the property.
+Street parking on no through road alongside the property.

 £100 refundable breakage deposit. £30 per week per pet. £25 Booking fee.